KevoT0/Honeypot-Hosted-In-the-Cloud-Lab/README.md

 <img src="https://i.imgur.com/iT4Qc20.png" height="80%" width="80%" alt="Honey Pot Hosted in the Cloud Steps"/>
 <br />
 <br />
-Logging into putty using the Username and Password created in Azure and updating the OS <br/>
+Logging into Putty using the Username and Password created in Azure and updating the OS <br/>
 <img src="https://i.imgur.com/j7bDskk.png" height="80%" width="80%" alt="Honey Pot Hosted in the Cloud Steps"/>
 <br />
 <br />